 Marist offers two binding Early Decision options in which candidates are limited to Marist as their sole choice.
 Marist's Early Decision I deadline is November 15, and notifications will be mailed mid-December.
 Accepted candidates are required to submit a non-refundable deposit by February 15.

 Undergraduate: Apply to Marist

 Start Your Journey as a Red Fox

 Ready to become a member of the Red Fox Family?
 From the three ways to apply to deadlines to admission criteria, this is your one-stop-shop for all you need to know about applying to Marist.

-Did you know there are three different ways to apply to Marist?
-The Marist Application, the Common Application, and the MyCoalition Application.
+Did you know there are two different ways to apply to Marist?
+We offer the Marist Application, as well as the Common Application.
 Choose how you apply and learn about our admission requirements.

 Dates and Deadlines

 We know decision dates and deadlines can get confusing.
 Marist makes it easy by offerings four different decision options over two dates to give you flexibility and make you feel comfortable when applying.

 Application: You can choose between the Marist Application (online or print) or Common Application